 In this study, we investigated if connectedness on social media and habitual use of social media predicted adolescents’ neural response to social exclusion in the social pain and mentalizing networks, respectively.
 This study revealed three primary findings.
 First, participants who reported feeling connected to others on Facebook showed lower levels of neural activity in the ventral striatum, a brain region previously shown to respond to social exclusion in adolescents during cyberball social exclusion (Vijayakumar et al., 2017).
 Second, participants who reported habitual use of Facebook showed higher levels of neural activity in the mentalizing network during social exclusion.
 Third, participants who reported habitual use of Facebook experienced lower levels of psychological distress after social exclusion.
 Taken together, these results showcase that individual differences in social media use can predict individual responses to social exclusion at both the neural and behavioral levels.

 Our first finding revealed that individuals who reported feeling more connected to others on Facebook showed less neural activity in the VS. A meta-analysis previously demonstrated that this brain region responds to social exclusion in adolescent participants (Vijayakumar et al., 2017).
-This finding complements with our self-report data, which showed a marginal negative association between connectedness on Facebook and psychological distress after social exclusion.
 Our results align with prior findings demonstrating that adolescents who spend more time with friends show lower levels of activation in the social pain network during social exclusion (Masten et al., 2012).
 Our results regarding connectedness on social media are also consistent with other previous research.
 For example, individuals in more hostile social environments demonstrate higher levels of neural activation in the social pain network when socially excluded (Schriber et al., 2018), suggesting that hostile social environments may increase the cost of potentially being ostracized by the social group, therefore increasing the stress of social exclusion.
 Together, these findings indicate that individuals who feel connected to family and friends, or spend more time with friends, may feel more accepted by their social support group, which in turn reduces the degree to which social stressors (such as exclusion) are perceived as threatening.